wagiminator/C64-Collection/C64_TapeDump64/README.md

 - Run `DEVICE=attiny412 PORT=/dev/ttyUSB0 make install` to compile, burn the fuses and upload the firmware (change DEVICE and PORT accordingly).

 # Operating Instructions
-- Set the selector switch on your TapeDump64 to "UART"
+- Set the serial mode switch on your TapeDump64 to "UART"
 - Connect your TapeDump64 to your Commodore Datasette
 - Connect your TapeDump64 to a USB port of your PC
 - Execute the tapedump python script on your PC: `python tapedump.py outputfile.tap`
-- Press PLAY on your Datasette
+- Press <kbd>PLAY</kbd> on your Datasette
 - The dumping is done fully automatically.
-It stops when the end of the cassette is reached, when there are no more signals on the tape for a certain time or when the STOP button on the Datasette is pressed.
+It stops when the end of the cassette is reached, when there are no more signals on the tape for a certain time or when the <kbd>STOP</kbd> button on the Datasette is pressed.

 ![TapeDump64_pic2.jpg](https://raw.githubusercontent.com/wagiminator/C64-Collection/master/C64_TapeDump64/documentation/TapeDump64_pic2.jpg)
 ![TapeDump64_cli.jpg](https://raw.githubusercontent.com/wagiminator/C64-Collection/master/C64_TapeDump64/documentation/TapeDump64_cli.jpg)